National Survey of Families and Households, Wave 1: 1987-1988 (ICPSR 6041)

 Scope of Study

-Subject Terms: adoption, child custody, child support, divorce, education, experience, families, family life, family relationships, family structure, fertility, financial assets, household composition, income, job history, life events, life history, living arrangements, marital relationships, parental attitudes, psychological wellbeing, social contact, stepfamilies, wages and salaries
+Subject Terms: adoption, child custody, child support, divorce, education, families, family life, family relationships, family structure, fertility, financial assets, household composition, income, job history, life events, life history, living arrangements, marital relationships, parental attitudes, psychological wellbeing, social contact, stepfamilies, wages and salaries

 Geographic Coverage: United States